netdata/netdata/README.md

   2. `tier 1`, mid-resolution, per minute, data.
   3. `tier 2`, low-resolution, per hour, data.

 All tiers are updated in parallel during data collection.
 Just increase the disk space you give to Netdata to get a longer history for your metrics.
-And tiers are automatically chosen at query time depending on the time-frame and the resolution requested.
+Tiers are automatically chosen at query time depending on the time-frame and the resolution requested.

 ### :rocket: Does it scale?
 I have really a lot of servers!